-- Check that the paper type you have loaded corresponds to the paper type selected in the front panel and in your software.
-To check on the front panel, use the View loaded paper key. - Check that you are printing on the correct side of the paper. - Check that you are using appropriate print-quality settings (see Printing on page 41).
+- 1. Check that the paper type you have loaded corresponds to the paper type selected in the front panel and in your software.
+To check on the front panel, use the View loaded paper key. - 2.
+Check that you are printing on the correct side of the paper. - 3.
+Check that you are using appropriate print-quality settings (see Printing on page 41).
 In some cases, you can overcome a print-quality problem merely by selecting a higher print-quality level.
 For instance, if you have set the Print Quality slider to Speed, try setting it to Quality; if you have already set it to Quality, try selecting custom options and then More Passes.
-If you change the print-quality settings, you may wish to reprint your job at this point in case the problem has been solved. - Go to the front panel and select the lnk menu icon (), then Printhead information to see the printhead alignment status.
-If the status is PENDING, you should align the printheads.
-See Align the printheads on page 144.
-After alignment, you may wish to reprint your job in case the problem has been solved. - Go to the front panel and press the View loaded paper key to see the paper advance calibration status.
-If the status is RECOMMENDED, you should perform paper advance calibration: see Recalibrate the paper advance on page 119.
+If you change the print-quality settings, you may wish to reprint your job at this point in case the problem has been solved. - 4.
+If you are using gloss enhancer, you can reduce grain by turning it off.
+Select the custom print quality options, and set Gloss Enhancer to Off. - 5.
+Try aligning the printheads.
+See Align the printheads on page 148.
+After alignment, you may wish to reprint your job in case the problem has been solved. - 6.
+Go to the front panel and press the View loaded paper key to see the paper advance calibration status.
+If the status is RECOMMENDED, you should perform paper advance calibration: see Recalibrate the paper advance on page 122.